DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-on-gcp.md

 This VM will give us access to an instance with a GPU, as well as built-in libraries like Docker, and Tensorflow.

-!!! note
-    Once the instance has been finalized and spun up, costs will be incurred.
-Please follow the tear down steps at the bottom of this guide to minimize this.

 Click the **"Launch on compute engine"** button to start setup.

 ![create instance](../assets/images/gcp-create-instance.png)